Previous dayApril 11, 2026Next day

 3.5 km---✓ ReviewedUSGS →

-A magnitude 2.1 seismic event took place 44 km SSW of King Cove, Alaska on April 11, 2026 at 23:59 UTC.
+April 11, 2026 brought a magnitude 2.1 earthquake 44 km SSW of King Cove, Alaska, logged at 23:59 UTC.
 At a depth of just 3.5 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Geolocation places the event at 54.705°N, -162.617°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 54.705°, -162.617°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11